igorski/regrader/README.md

 # REGRADER

-Regrader is a VST3.0 plug-in which provides a basic delay effect in which the repeats degrade in various ways (e.g. resolution or formant) for a nice twist on the ears.
+Regrader is a VST3.0 plug-in which provides a basic delay effect in which the repeats degrade in various ways to provide a nice twist on the ears.

 ## On compatibility